We independently score every subscription. We may earn a commission through links — it never changes our picks.

 Peloton App

-Peloton's app โ separate from their hardware subscriptions โ costs roughly $13โ17/month and gives you access to the full class library without owning a bike or tread.
-The strength, yoga, stretching, and outdoor audio content are all legitimately good.
-The cycling and running classes work fine with any equipment.
+The Peloton App — separate from their hardware subscriptions — costs about $12.99/month for the App One tier through the web (or about $15.99/month if you sign up through Apple), and roughly $28.99/month for the higher App+ tier (as of June 2026), after a price increase in late 2025.
+It gives you access to the class library without owning a bike or tread.
+The strength, yoga, stretching, and outdoor audio content are all legitimately good, and the cycling and running classes work fine with any equipment.

 The tension here is that Peloton's entire brand infrastructure pushes toward their hardware.
-If you're on the app-only tier, you're a second-class citizen in their ecosystem โ some features, leaderboard integrations, and real-time metrics only fully work with Peloton equipment.
+If you're on an app-only tier, you're a second-class citizen in their ecosystem — some leaderboard integrations and real-time metrics only fully work with Peloton equipment.
+The App One tier also caps how many equipment-based classes you can take; App+ removes that limit.

 Pros